rishanasherinn12/ContactManager/README.md

-Just a samll contact manager code done for learning the basics and core fundamental logic of python
+Just a small contact manager code done for learning the basics and core fundamental logic of python